maarten-pennings/WordClock/README.md

   configTime(TZ, SVR1, SVR2, SVR3);
 ```

-The first parameter is a quite compact string.
-See below, as an example, the string for Amsterdam.
+The first parameter (`TZ`) is a quite compact string.
+As an example, let's examine the string for Amsterdam.

 ```
   #define TZ "CET-1CEST,M3.5.0,M10.5.0/3" // Amsterdam
 ```

-The first part of this string, before the comma, defines the (standard) timezone and the daylight saving.
+The first part of this string, before the comma, defines the (standard) timezone and the daylight saving timezone.
 In the example, the (standard) timezone is known as `CET`, and you need to subtract 1 (`-1`) to get to UTC.
-The daylight saving is known as `CEST`, and since it is not explicitly included,
+The daylight saving timezone is known as `CEST`, and since it is not explicitly included,
 it defaults to one (`1`) on top of the standard time.

 After the comma we find the start moment of the daylight saving period: it starts at month `3` (March), week `5`, on Sunday (day `0`).